cosmos/sdk-tutorials/hello-world/tutorial/index.md

 The Hello World example is a time-honored tradition in computer programming.

-The Inter-Blockchain Communication protocol (IBC) is an important part of the Cosmos SDK ecosystem.
+The Inter-Blockchain Communication Protocol (IBC) is an important part of the Cosmos SDK ecosystem.

 This tutorial builds an understanding of how to create and send packets across blockchain.
 This foundational knowledge helps you navigate between blockchains with the Cosmos SDK.